Editor's note: This page was last updated on Aug. 24, 2023 following the approval of various RSV vaccines and a new preventative, antibody-based drug.

 Is RSV seasonal?

-In 2020 and 2021, the U.S. saw an unusual trend in RVS infections.
-According to a report published in July 2021 in the CDC journal Morbidity and Mortality Weekly Report (opens in new tab), RSV activity in the U.S. dropped to historically low levels from about April 2020 to April 2021.
-But when COVID-19 restrictions began to lift in the spring of 2021, RSV surged, leading to an unusual summer spike in RSV infections, the report said.
+The COVID-19 pandemic also disrupted the timing of RSV season, leading to unusual summer outbreaks and earlier-than-average seasons.
+According to a report published in July 2021 in the CDC journal Morbidity and Mortality Weekly Report, RSV activity in the U.S. dropped to historically low levels from about April 2020 to April 2021.
+But when COVID-19 restrictions began to lift in the spring of 2021, RSV surged, leading to a summer spike in RSV infections, the report said.

 The reason behind these trends still isn't clear, Ramilo said.
 Although some experts suspect that measures to reduce the spread of COVID-19 taken in 2020, such as mask-wearing and social distancing, also reduced the spread of RSV, Ramilo said he doesn't think this is the whole story.
 "I don't think we can explain everything from nonpharmaceutical interventions" like masking wearing and social distancing, said Ramilo, who noted that other respiratory viruses, such as rhinovirus and adenovirus, still circulated in 2020, despite restrictions.